 Updated Board tour date: Friday, May 8th, 2026, at 10:00 AM.

-Wilson Easement dispute, no update currently, waiting on finalizations from attorneys
+Wilson Easement dispute, no update currently, waiting on finalizations from attorneys.

 Water Loss

 Joans retirement and hiring of part-time office assistant

 Motion by Amber Morgan to authorize Toni Hodgkins a budget not to exceed $300.00 for supplies for a BBQ honoring Joan Gilman’s retirement and her years of service.
 The event, to be held at the LA Water Cooperative office, will include Gilman’s family, the Board of Directors, and staff.
 Seconded by Dave McAdams, voted and passed.